I’ve always been amazed by Amazon’s innovation, and how their business model has evolved since its humble beginnings 18 years ago.

 Amazon prides itself as a customer centric company.
 In fact, I’ve had an experience where over $800 in electronics that I ordered went missing (a camcorder and accessories).
 I called Amazon about it, and they shipped out the same order the next day, no questions asked.
 I’ve been a customer of theirs for life since then and have purchased books, gifts and groceries from them since then.

-If you can, please take the time to watch this 40 minute interview, since it reveals some fascinating insights into the mind of Amazon’s founder Jeff Bezos and his ‘customer centric’ attitude.
-I consider it a lifetime of insight from one of the pioneers of ecommerce.
 To make things easier for you, I’ve highlighted some of the key takeaways from this talk, and how you can use this in your practice.

 - “The balance of power is shifting from providers to consumers” Lesson – shift your marketing from (traditional) physicians direct to consumers, and possibly other local businesses that cater to your patients in an effort to reach them.
 After all, these local businesses serve the same consumer you do.
 For example, if you are a specialist in postnatal care, you may want to partner up with Babys R Us and run a joint marketing campaign with them.
 Think of innovative ways to reach your patients since they have the decision making power and are becoming increasingly aware of it.